 Y’all already know I love the Redwoods; Redwood National and State Parks are the crown jewel of my Coastal Redwoods road trip itinerary.
 This area is home to some of the oldest and tallest trees in the world and has long drawn humans to explore in the dusky daylight among the trunks.
 The National and State Parks also protect coastline, prairie lands, and riverways too, if you somehow manage to get bored of the trees.

 On the final day of our honeymoon road trip, Mr. V and I stopped in Sequoia National Park.
 (We had originally intended to also visit neighboring Kings Canyon National Park but were overwhelmed by the traffic, people, and travel time.)
 These two California National Parks are home to the largest trees in the world… but wait, doesn’t that conflict with what I just said about Redwoods National and State Parks?

 While Redwoods is home to the tallest trees by height, Sequoia and Kings Canyon are home to the largest trees by volume.
 Be sure to visit some of them: General Sherman Tree is the world’s largest; some of the other big ones include General Grant, President, and Lincoln.

 Last, but never least, Yosemite National Park rounds out the list of National Parks in California.
 This is the park that inspired John Muir to advocate so fiercely for the preservation movement and helped spark the National Park system.
 In fact, Yosemite is among the oldest legally protected land in the country (1864) – predating Yellowstone’s protection (1872) by almost a decade.

 If you’ve never been to Yosemite before, focus your trip on the Yosemite Valley, where you can see the sights above: El Capitan, Bridal Veil Falls, Half Dome, and Glacier Point.
-(Here’s my suggested itinerary for a weekend in Yosemite.)
+(Here’s my suggested itinerary for one day in Yosemite or a weekend in Yosemite.)

 Other National Park Units in California